 This security policy can also be stretched to account for input/output behavior, notably accesses to files and simple cases of network connections.
 A low-level, hardware-oriented view of I/O is to consider hardware devices such as the disk controller and network interface as special locations in the store; I/O is then controlled by restricting what can be written to these locations.
 For a higher-level view, each file or network connection can be viewed as a reference, which can then be controlled independently of others.
-Here, the file system, the name service and the routing tables become dictionary-like data structures mapping file names and network addresses to the references representing files and connections.
+Here, the file system, the name service and the routing tables become dictionary-like data structures mapping file names, host names, and network addresses to the references representing files and connections.

-(By concentrating on writes to sensitive locations, we focus on integrity properties of the system running the applet.
-It is also possible to control reads from sensitive locations, thus establishing privacy properties.
-We will not do it in this paper for the sake of simplicity, but the results of section 3 also extend to controlled reads.)
+By concentrating on writes to sensitive locations, we focus on integrity properties of the system running the applet.
+It is also possible to control reads from sensitive locations, thus establishing simple privacy properties.
+We will not do it in this paper for the sake of simplicity, but the results of section 3 also extend to controlled reads.
+More advanced privacy properties, as provided for instance by information flow models, are well beyond our approach, however.